So you think you’re ready to pull the trigger on a rebrand, and you’ve done the necessary homework.

 This way everyone can rest easy knowing that the information you’re working with is current and accurate.
 So, onto the exercise.

-This questionnaire will cover three specific areas of your brand:
+Answer the questions outlined in the template.
+These questions cover three specific areas of your brand:

 On the surface, it might seem like a simple survey.
 However, for brands that don’t have a well-articulated brand strategy, these seemingly simple questions can actually be difficult to answer, which is why it’s important to come to a final consensus after questionnaires are distributed.
 (Trust us; differing opinions and vague responses can cause havoc down the road.)